yousaiditchewie/yousaiditchewie-v2/src/pages/index.md

 title: >-
   yousaiditchewie | Jacob Allen — Musician, Software Engineer, Educator from Nashville, TN
-image: /img/products-grid3.jpg
+image: /img/img_0419.jpeg
 heading: yousaiditchewie | JACOB ALLEN
 subheading: 'Musician, Software Engineer, and Educator from Nashville, TN.'
 ---

-## About Me

-Ever since I was 15, I dreamed of being a full-time musician.
-I moved to Los Angeles after college to pursue that dream and was lucky enough to acheive it.
-The dream turned out not to be as glorious as I had hoped it would be, so I learned how to code and became a software engineer.

-Along the way, I learned the power of internet marketing and have gained powerful tools to help creatives grow a loyal fanbase and gain the financial support to sustain their dreams.
+## Long story short

+I was a touring and session drummer for a season, and now I write code for a living.
+The thing about being a musician is there's no clear path to doing it for money in such a way that's steady and sustainable.
+Most people will attribute success to being in the right place at the right time or knowing the right people.

+I went through a draught as a musician and had to turn to other passions and skills to provide for my family.
+That's when I learned how to write code.
+I started doing web development for tech startups and marketing agencies and learned a **ton** about how the internet works and how to grow an online audience.

+I'm dedicating my website to unraveling the mysteries of the internet, so that musicians can grow their online audience and turn them into paying customers and life-long fans.